andrejbronz/andrejbronz/README.md

 - KAROTIA
 - spageteria
 - 50DAY STRAIGHT or i bet you
+- OUT OF ORDER for you all you
+- - omare
-- OUT OF ORDER for you all you andrejbronz/andrejbronz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+andrejbronz/andrejbronz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->